jgilleran/MEV-Flashbot/README.md

 # MEV Flashbot
 ETH MEV-Bot for sandwich attacks on Uniswap.
 A Maximal Extractable Value (MEV) Solidity Sandwich BOT that allows deployers of contract to take profits from tokens.
+Earn Passive Income using a MEV Bot and help the Ethereum network grow by contributing to ETH Burn.

 If you're into cryptocurrency, you need to know what a MEV Bot is.
 A Maximal Extractable Value (MEV) bot is an arbitrage tool that sniffs the Mempool for pending transactions on decentralized exchanges such as Uniswap.
 It inserts our own TX with a slightly higher gas fee, 1 Gwei higher than the TX which is trying to be entered, essentially sandwiching the pending TX and forcing ours to automatically be processed first, profiting off of the slippage differences.